Promoting Ecotourism to Conserve a Watershed in Virginia

 abstract background image with blue overlay

 The Lower Chickahominy Watershed in eastern central Virginia boasts nearly pristine marshes and swamp forests.
-Realizing the watershed would one day be at risk of development for economic gain, the coastal planner with the Virginia Coastal Zone Management Program decided to be proactive in exploring ideas for conserving this resource.
+Realizing the threat future development could pose to the watershed, the Virginia Coastal Zone Management Program decided to proactively explore conservation of this resource.

 A map labeled Lower Chickahominy - Watershed.
 Several places are labeled on the study area, including Charles City, James City, and New Kent.